 McKinsey reports that, after four months of implementing new processes based on its people analytics inquiry, the experiment has been a success.
 Speed of service increased by 30 seconds, customer satisfaction increased by over 100 percent, sales increased by 5 percent, and attrition went down.

 Today’s HR pros aren’t your grandma’s HR department—they are an integral part of any organization’s operations and present, in large measure, a key driver of overall business success.
-They aren’t admins, they are the people-people.
+They aren’t just admins tracking vacation time, they are the people-people.
 And people, and culture, is what make, or break, an organization.
 If you’re in HR, you likely already know this.
 If you’re in senior management, you need to understand this and take it to heart.
 HR pros must be strategic partners, employee advocates, managers, teachers, champions, brand stewards, and creators of amazing culture.
 Today’s HR pros are key drivers of organizational change, they are master marketers, and they are (or will learn to be) data scientists.
 It’s a lot, isn’t it?
-Just as everything about marketing has changed in the last ten years or so, everything about human resources has changed as well.
-It’s exciting, to be sure and it can also be a little overwhelming.
+Just as everything about marketing has changed in the last ten years or so, everything about the business of human resources has changed as well.
+It’s exciting, to be sure, and it can also be a little overwhelming.
 If you’re in HR, you know that.
 What about you and your company?
 How has your HR department changed as part of the natural evolution of business in the digital age and as your company has embraced digital transformation?
 What are the biggest challenges you’ve faced, and what do see as the biggest challenges that await?
 I cover these and more topics on my videocast/podcast series, Future of Work Talk.
 If you’ve not yet tuned in, I invite you to do so, as we’ll be featuring some interesting guests covering this topic in the coming episodes

 Additional Resources on This Topic: